JonathanCamargo/BlendOsim/doc/paper.md

 # Dependencies

-`BlendOsim` is written in Python and works directly with the `Blender` version 2.80 or greater (latest version tested is 2.92).
+`BlendOsim` is written in Python and works directly with  `Blender` version 2.80 or greater (latest version tested is 2.92).
 Since Blender does not support the vtp format, the add-on is preloaded with STL surface files for the Simbody model from Opensim.
 For new models, the user can refer to Paraview [Ahrens2005ParaViewAE] or any CAD software with vtp support to convert the model surfaces to stl.

 # Acknowledgements